rapidsai/deployment/source/tools/kubernetes/dask-helm-chart.md

 To leverage the GPU resource each pod has, [`dask_cuda_worker`](https://docs.rapids.ai/api/dask-cuda/stable/index.html) is launched in place of the regular `dask_worker`.

+`*.servicePort` overrides the service ports opened by scheduler service and jupyter notebook service, which better aligns with dask user's experience.

 If desired to have a different jupyter notebook password than default, compute the hash for `<your-password>` and update `jupyter.password`.